mishra1010/NeuralNetwork/readme.md

 neuron 1, 2 and 3 have inputs and weights associated from these inputs.
 4 inputs means 4 weights for a neuron

+Whatever we see here is just for 3 neurons and if we have 50 neurons then we cannot just go on writing summation from 50 neurons.
+So, it is better to use loops